HiloIndo/update-bots-discord/README.md

 # Hai Thanks For Use My Project
 Actually, I Choose ZealcordNation, But I Will Put It So Not Copyright

-Bot Discord Simple project modified by HiloIndo, By HiloIndo
+Bot Discord Simple project modified by HiloIndo

 # Video Tutorial